cookie2/Final_Project_Programming/readme.md

 # 7. Give up.

 # 8. Before you run simple_text_mining.py, you should know:
-	-Ensure your dataset is a csv file, because in this example, I use csv file as my dataset.
+## Ensure your dataset is a csv file, because in this example, I use csv file as my dataset.
-	-If you get error messeges, shut down your Laptop/PC and go to sleep.
+## If you get error messeges, shut down your Laptop/PC and go to sleep.
-		Just kidding, follow this:
+	-Just kidding, follow this:
-			// Which package you should install, please refer to requirements.txt
+		Which package you should install, please refer to requirements.txt
 		windows:
 			double-click package_auto_install.bat
 			or
 			open your cmd and input command:
 				pip install --upgrade --user ***package***
 			After you finished installing, then input:
 				python -m spacy download en_core_web_sm
 		Linux:
 			open your terminal and input command:
 				pip install --upgrade --user ***package***
 				python -m spacy download en_core_web_sm
 			or:
 				python3 -m pip install --upgrade ***package***
 				python3 -m spacy download en_core_web_sm
 		Warning:
 			I am not sure if the commands for Linux are correct.
 			Because i haven't test it.
 		Mac OS:
 			press command + space bar and type in terminal. click the app icon to open a new terminal window. input command:
 				pip install --upgrade ***package***
 				python -m spacy download en_core_web_sm
 			or:
 				python3 -m pip install --upgrade ***package***
 				python -m spacy download en_core_web_sm
 		Warning:
 			I am not sure if the commands for Mac OS are correct.
-				Because i am so poor, cannot afford the Macbook. if you use Jupyter, create a block and paste:
+			Because i am so poor, cannot afford the Macbook.
+		If you use Jupyter, create a block and paste:
 			!pip install --upgrade ***package***
 			python -m spacy download en_core_web_sm
 		warning:
 			I am not suggest you use colab, cause it will has many problems.
 		warning:
 			I am not sure if the commands for Jupyter are correct.
 			Because i haven't test it.
-				If you have any problems, contact me. else if you use Anaconda, find out your terminal and input those command: pip install --upgrade ***package***
+			If you have any problems, contact me.
+		Else if you use Anaconda, find out your terminal and input those command: pip install --upgrade ***package***
 			python -m spacy download en_core_web_sm
 			***when you have done, follow the messeges show on your terminal, restart it.***
 		warning:
 			I am not sure if the commands for Anaconda are correct.
 			Because i haven't test it.
 			If you have any problems, contact me.
 	-Read all the comments in this .py file.
 	-If you cannot understand what those comments meaning or want to learn more detail about this code:
 		Ask professor or Dr. Tu.